slamora/brackets-wiki/Language-Support.md

 * Method `findStyleBlocks` to gather info about all <style> blocks in an HTML document, directly **uses tokens provided by CodeMirror**

+### Module language/JSUtils

+* Method `findAllMatchingFunctionsInText` to find all instances of a function name in a string of code.
+Internally uses CodeMirror's javascript mode as a parser, but that could be swapped out.
+* Method `findMatchingFunctions` to find all functions with a specified name within a set of files.
+Only uses files ending with ".js", i.e. **uses file extensions**

 ### Module project/FileIndexManager

 * Maintains an index called "css" using only files ending with ".css", i.e. **uses file extensions**